dporkka/minimal-gatsby-blog/src/posts/canyon-jumping.md

 A SMART goal would be: I want to increase sales by 10% in three months.

 A goal that needs to be better defined would be: I want to have a successful business.

+(SMART goals were likely first coined by Peter Drucker.)

 2\. **Start small**